Autism Awareness Month

 autism awareness month infographic

 The autism spectrum includes a range of conditions affecting social skills, behaviors, speech, and nonverbal communication.
 It is defined by a certain set of behaviors and is a “spectrum disorder” that affects individuals differently and to varying degrees.
-The disorders found within the ASD spectrum include:
+Common disorders found within the autism spectrum include:

 • Autistic Disorder